-b.
-Key Changes during the year:
+2. Key Changes during the year:

 - 1. Changes in the Nature of business: NIL - 2.
-Changes during the year in Directors and KMP: - a.
-Mr. Hakam Singh Saini (DIN: 06786586) was re-appointment as an Independent Director to hold office for a period of 5 Years w.e.f.
-01st April, 2019, however, he was resigned from the Directorship of the Company w.e.f.
-14th August, 2019. - b.
-Mr. Lilanshu Arora (DIN: 07187329) was appointed as an Additional Director in Capacity on Independent Director to hold office for a period of 5 Year w.e.f.
-1st April, 2019. - c.
-Mr. Ganesh Kumar (DIN: 07722602) was appointed as an Additional Director in Capacity on Independent Director to hold office for a Period of 5 years w.e.f.
-14th August, 2019. - d.
-Dr. Ram Pyare Singh (DIN: 03615102) was re-appointed as a Whole time Director of the Company for another period of 5 years w.e.f.
-1st July, 2020 subject to the approval of members in the forthcoming General Meeting of the Company. - 3.
-Changes in the Subsidiaries, Joint Venture and Associate Company: The Company did not make any subsidiaries, Joint Ventures and Associate Company during the financial year under review. - 4.
+Changes during the year in Directors and KMP:

+Mr. Bhupender Singh Johal (DIN: 01983665), Mr. Satish Kumar (DIN: 09360435) and Mrs. Mandeep Grewal (DIN: 03614401) who were appointed as Additional Directors of the Company w.e.f.
+08^{th} December, 2021, were duly regularized as Independent Director of the Company in the 32^{nd} Annual General Meeting of the Company held on 26^{th} September, 2022.

+- 3. Changes in the Subsidiaries, Joint Venture and Associate Company: The Company did not make any subsidiaries, Joint Ventures and Associate Company during the financial year under review. - 4.
 Details of Significant & material order passed by the regulators or Courts or Tribunal impacting the Going Concern status & Company's operation in future:

-No significant or material order has been passed by the regulators, courts or tribunals impacting the going concern status and company's operation in future.
-During the year under review, the Company has paid a fine of Rs.
-1,08,560/- to Bombay Stock Exchange for non-appointment of Company secretary in the Company.
+During the year under review, no significant or material order has been passed by the regulators, courts or tribunals impacting the going concern status and company's operation in future.